Options to deactivate your website subscription.

 - Hire a Squarespace Expert to help you with your site.

-- If you want to keep your site but decrease your spending, consider canceling other active subscriptions.
-All Squarespace subscriptions are independent from each other, and changing or cancelling one service won’t automatically affect the others.
-Click the links below to learn how to cancel these add-on services:
+- If you want to keep your site, but cut down on costs, consider ending other active subscriptions.
+All Squarespace subscriptions are independent from each other, and changing or ending one service won’t automatically affect the others.
+Click the links below to learn how to end these add-on services:

 After we collect your payment, we follow these refund rules:

-- Full refunds are issued automatically for annual website subscriptions cancelled within 14 days of the first payment.
+- Full refunds are issued automatically for annual website subscriptions canceled within 14 days of the first payment.
 Refunds may take 3 to 10 business days to process.

 - We don't offer refunds after 14 days following the first payment.